Great Tibet Tour Logo GREAT TIBET TOUR ®

 Transportation map between Nepal and Tibet

 Nepal borders Tibet and the transport back and forth is very convenient.
 Tourists can travel between Tibet and Nepal easily by plane or by car.
 Taking a direct flight from Kathmandu to Lhasa only takes 1.5 hours.
 The other option is to have an overland tour from Lhasa to Kathmandu through Gyirong Port.
-Tibet is about 1,300 kilometers far from Nepal, and the overland journey takes 4 days.
+Tibet is about 1,300 kilometers away from Nepal, and the overland journey takes 4 days.

 Related Articles